 Understanding Wells Fargo's Unusual Options Activity

-On Tuesday, shares of Wells Fargo (NYSE:WFC) saw unusual options activity.
-After the option alert, the stock price moved down to $45.44.
+Shares of Wells Fargo (NYSE:WFC) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $45.09.

 - Sentiment: BULLISH